jakobzhao/geog595/02_cyber/pe.md

 Github allows its user to convert a repository as a website automatically.
 In this section, you will need to download a website template and modify it according to your needs, and upload it to the repository `https://github.com/[github_username]/[github_username].github.io` you have just created.
 After you finish this sesction, you can visit this webiste at `https://[github_username].github.io`.

 [Start Bootstrap](https://startbootstrap.com/) hosts a few website Boostrap-based templates.
 Bootstrap is a free and open-source CSS framework directed at responsive, mobile-first front-end web development.
 It contains CSS- and (optionally) JavaScript-based design templates for typography, forms, buttons, navigation and other interface components.
-Bootstrap is the sixth-most-starred project on GitHub, with more than 135,000 stars, behind freeCodeCamp (almost 307,000 stars) and marginally behind Vue.js framework.
-According to Alexa Rank, Bootstrap getbootstrap.com is in the top-2000 in US while vuejs.org is in top-7000 in US.

 1\.
 Visit url [https://startbootstrap.com/templates/the-big-picture/](https://startbootstrap.com/templates/the-big-picture/) and download this template. (a cope of this template is stored in the [assets](assets/) subfolder of this PE.)